CHAPTER

 Anyone may achieve that supreme state who, leaving the body for what it is, in the remembrance of me vibrates AUM, the one syllable of the spirit.
 (Sanskrit & tradition)

-For the one who is always fixing his mind in remembering Me regularly, I am easy to attain, o son of Prithâ, for he is regularly engaged in the unification.
+For the one who is always fixing his mind in remembering Me regularly, I am easy to attain, oh son of Prithâ, for he is regularly engaged in the unification.

 FILOGNOSTIC TRANSLATION

-For any yoga practitioner, who on a regular basis repeatedly, with a mind not going elsewhere, remembers me, o son of Prithâ, am I, because of that constancy, easy to reach.
+For any yoga practitioner, who on a regular basis repeatedly, with a mind not going elsewhere, remembers me, oh son of Prithâ, I am, because of that constancy, easy to reach.
 (Sanskrit & tradition)

-Born again, achieving Me, the great souls that attain the ultimate perfection never reach where the temporary and miserable is found.
+Born again, achieving Me, the great souls who attain the ultimate perfection never reach where the temporary and miserable is found.

 FILOGNOSTIC TRANSLATION